ESG

 The Group’s operations in high-risk countries must perform self-assessments, to make sure they are aware of the human rights impact of their operations.
 If a negative impact seems possible or likely, they are encouraged to take precautions or find solutions that are beneficial for employees and the communities in which they operate.

 Among our international operations, China is the location where people’s rights could be most at risk.
 By owning the facility in China, we can directly control the environment and conditions in which our employees live and work, to ensure they are treated fairly and in accordance with our policies.
-Until the introduction of pandemic travel restrictions, the Directors and senior leadership regularly visited China and routinely invited customers to the facility, so they could witness the working and living conditions of our employees.
-We are pleased to say this resumed in 2023.
+The Directors and senior leadership regularly visit China and routinely invite customers to the facility, so they can witness the working and living conditions of our employees.
 This helps our customers to fulfil their own responsibility agendas.

 Communities